 I am a member of the editorial board of Informatica Didactica.
 Furthermore, I am a co-founder of the Scandinavian Pedagogy of Programming Network (SPoP) and a senior member of the Swedish Requirements Engineering Network (SiREN).

 Together with Thomas B Hilburn, I am guest editing a special issue of the ACM Journal Transactions on Computing Education on Team Projects in Computing Education (deadline for abstracts is April 1st, 2014).
+The first of 2 special issues will be published at the end of 2015.

 Please do not send enquiries regarding open PhD positions.
 All open positions, including the PhD positions, will be published at BTH's vacancies page (you might need to scroll all the way down a particular announcement to find a version in English).